 No need to mention how much COVID-19 has wreaked havoc over the entire spectrum of mundane life.
-Ranging from the ordinary course of events to the global economic crisis, the year 2020 will have its everlasting imprint on decades to come.
+Ranging from the ordinary course of events to the global economic crisis, the year 2020 will have its everlasting imprint for decades to come.
 The people were given the restrained opportunity to vote for their presidential candidate via email voting.
-The office workplaces had been halted in the usual manner; the sports tournament were put on hold, the progression in every facet of daily life was hampered eventually due to the viral disease.
+The office workplaces had been halted in the usual manner; the sports tournament were put on hold, and the progression in every facet of daily life was hampered eventually due to the viral disease.

-The world has yet to recover completely, as after the vaccination began, the administrations are making efforts to bring some flashes of life back in the markets.
+The world has yet to recover completely, as after the vaccination began, the administrations are making efforts to bring some flashes of life back into the markets.
 Since every marketplace has been disrupted badly due to COVID-19, the eCommerce business has seen a magnificent boost in its metrics.
 The freelancing industry is no exception when it comes to determining the impacts of COVID-19 on online businesses.
 Let’s narrow down how the freelancing industry managed to get through this global crisis of coronavirus.

 Everyone Is Working From Home

 The virus outbreak compels everyone to stay at home and save lives.
 Although it was no remedy to curb the viral disease, it was the only solution left to mitigate the impacts of the virus.
 Working from nurtures different workplace ethics altogether.
 In essence, the difference between a freelancer and an office-based employee disappears once both are working remotely.
 In the beginning, it was difficult, and for many, it was certainly a different ball game when they started their work from home.
 As the virus prolonged and employees adopt the new work environment in a different way.
 They learn to continue their work while living at home.
-The reliance on technology and usage of the right tools to communicate with colleagues has gained paramount importance in these odd days.
+The reliance on technology and the usage of the right tools to communicate with colleagues has gained paramount importance in these odd days.
 Freelancing will continue to thrive as a result of this acceptance of remote workers.

 More Reliance On Remote Workers

-The remote workers have been the driving force behind any organizational work in the past months.
-Due to furlough caused by virus outbreak, a multitude of skilled people tend to sign in their freelancing accounts.
+Remote workers have been the driving force behind any organizational work in the past months.
+Due to furlough caused by virus outbreak, a multitude of skilled people tend to sign in to their freelancing accounts.
 Henceforth, the leading online freelancing platforms have seen a surge in their user base in 2020.
 For example, in the most recent quarter, Q2 2020, Upwork reported its revenues just below the bar of $90 million USD, which was more than 10% higher than the company had estimated earlier.
-The first quarter, Q1 2020 revenues were approximately $83 million USD, a 5% increase.
+In the first quarter, Q1 2020 revenues were approximately $83 million USD, a 5% increase.
 Whereas the Q4 2019 revenues were around $80 million USD, so without any second opinion, Upwork, due to the nature of its services, has managed to grow in the challenging times.

 Another widely used freelancing platform, Fiverr, also has seen a considerable rise in its market valuation.
 Let’s take the stock market performance of Fiverr in the ongoing year.
 In the most recent quarter, Q2 of 2020, revenues were reported as $47 million USD.
 This made an exponential rise of over 40% as the $34 million USD of revenue was reported in Q1 of 2020.